-The impacts of climate change are already being felt in California.
+The environmental, economic, and health impacts of climate change are already being felt in California.
 Low-income and disadvantaged communities are especially vulnerable to these impacts.
 The CPUC has opened a Rulemaking to integrate climate change matters in relevant Commission proceedings and will work to promote climate resiliency in low-income and disadvantaged communities.

+Goal x: Increase economic resilience in and financial benefits to EJSJ communities

+All rate payer investments should prioritize EJSJ Communities by providing financial benefits, incentives and cost savings, while also considering affordability and rate impacts Climate change impacts already disproportionately impact lower income households and climate change impacts threaten to perpetuate economic vulnerability.

 Goal 5: Enhance outreach and public participation opportunities for EJSJ communities to meaningfully participate in the CPUC’s decision-making process

 The CPUC will develop improved methods and partnerships to enhance and track public participation from EJSJ communities so that they meaningfully inform decision-making that impacts their communities.
-The CPUC will reach out to EJSJ communities to engage directly, build relationships, and gather information to understand what concerns EJSJ communities have and how they want to engage with the CPUC.
-Outreach related to CPUC decision-making will include actions that will appropriately target these communities during the various phases of the decision-making process.
+The CPUC will reach out to EJSJ communities or coordinate with and support local CBOs to engage directly, build relationships, and gather information to understand what concerns EJSJ communities have and how they want to engage with the CPUC.
+Outreach related to CPUC decision-making will include actions that will appropriately target these communities – especially those impacted by the relevant decision - during the various phases of the decision-making process.

 Goal 6: Enhance enforcement to ensure safety and consumer protection for EJSJ communities

 The CPUC will strive to protect communities vulnerable to service inequities.
 The CPUC will prioritize the development of consumer protection initiatives that promote consumer and safety protections in EJSJ communities.
+Programs should not create disproportionate economic burdens, incentives for predatory lending, or exploitation of communities for financial gain.
+The CPUC will ensure adequate consumer protection measures, disclosures, and accountability measures to ensure that financially vulnerable customers are not taken advantage of or otherwise compromised.

-Goal 7: Promote business and workforce development opportunities in EJSJ communities
+Goal 7: Promote economic and workforce development opportunities in EJSJ communities